sss294/Developing-and-Designing-Interactive-Devices/FinalProject.md

 parts to convert motor to linear motor

 plastic tape to make the movement to be smoother

+The fall back plan is to create a device that moves when someone approaches it.
+This means that if we cannot get the art installation to encapsulate the individual, we would still want it to present itself in a beautiful manner so individuals can appreciate the artwork and interact with it in a foundational manner.

 3. Documentation of design process